 Women’s health physiotherapists offer antenatal and exercise classes for pregnant women.
 The chief goal is to prevent common problems experienced by pregnant women and prepare them physically and mentally for birth.
 Pelvic floor training is an important component of training during pregnancy.
 Physiotherapy can also help in the postnatal period, with pain relief and return to exercise.

 Many pregnant women experience pain in their lower back and pelvis.
 Physiotherapy treatment for this group of women consists of posture correction, stretching of tight muscles, massage, gentle core exercises, manual therapy and relaxation techniques.

 Physiotherapy for pelvic and abdominal pain

 Pelvic pain can be caused by many things and is often associated with tight muscles around the pelvis or the pelvic floor.
-This problem can be addressed with a special training programme, relaxation and breathing exercises and trigger point massage.
+This problem can be addressed with a special training programme, relaxation, breathing exercises, myofascial release and trigger point massage.
 Both female and male patients can present with sexual problems and pain during intercourse.
 The physiotherapist will, if possible, examine the pelvic floor and use manual techniques to stretch and relax the tight muscles.